Constraints allow you to build relationships and join tables.

 You can join any data object to another object, with the following 2 restrictions:

-You cannot join a worksheet to any other object.
+You can only join a worksheet to a user-uploaded CSV table.

 You cannot join objects across connections.
 This means that you cannot join an object that is part of one connection to an object in a different connection.